ddang770/download-ggdrive-pdf-viewonly/README.md

 ```

 Now, install the node packages
-*NOTE: you need to have NodeJS installed to do this
+*NOTE: you need to have NodeJS installed to do this.

 This program currently using Node 24.0

 ```bash